FabricMC/fabric-docs/develop/items/custom-armor.md

 Just like items and blocks, armor materials need to be registered.
 We will create a `ModArmorMaterials` class to store our custom armor materials for the sake of organization.

-You will need to add a static `initialize()` method to this class, and call it from your mod's entrypoint so that the materials are registered.
+You will need to add a static `initialize()` method to this class, and call it from your [mod's initializer](./getting-started/project-structure#entrypoints) so that the materials are registered.

 ```java
 // Within the ModArmorMaterials class